 I had to set priorities in order to survive those weeks.
 We did only the basics in school – math, science, history, grammar, Bible, and lit.
 We put art, Latin, music, and vocabulary away.
 I made sleep a priority so that she could stay healthy.
 I let her sleep in.
 We did some schoolwork in the car, and we tried hard not to fall too far behind schedule.

 I also made dinners a priority.
-We were rarely home for a family meal during those weeks.
+We were rarely home for a family meal during those weeks, but when we were, we cherished the special family time we were spending together.
+When we get more time to spend as a family, I’m thinking of getting something like an extendable dining table and chairs to make sure that our family meals are always awesome, unlike now where we can hardly ever all get home for dinner.
 But, I spent Christmas break freezer cooking so that my guys would have a homemade, hot dinner most nights.
 I would set something out to thaw, and then I’d rely on my teenagers to stick dinner in the oven while I was on the road.
 I would use leftovers from those meals to pack Emma a dinner to eat in the car on the way from rehearsal to dance class.

 Housekeeping was not a priority, and you don’t even want to know how bad that got!
 Just keepin’ it real, folks!